What is Interactive Art?

 How are grants selected?

-Evaluation of the applications and selection of artists’ projects to receive support will be done by Constellation Art Team Support (CATS).
-CATS is made up of a team of volunteers including selected community member(s), one member of the FirePony Creative Society Board of Directors, at least one coordinator from the Arts and Community Sphere, and a member of the Fire Safety Team.
-Each application will be assigned an individual CATS liaison who will discuss the application with you and answer questions and stay in communication with you through completion of the project.
+Evaluation of the applications and selection of artists’ projects to receive support will be done by Art Grant team and members of the art jury.
+The art jury is made up of a team of volunteers including selected community member(s), one member of the FirePony Creative Society Board of Directors, at least one coordinator from the Arts and Community Sphere, and a member of the Fire Safety Team.
+Each application will be assigned an individual Art Grants liaison who will discuss the application with you and answer questions and stay in communication with you through completion of the project.
 Applicants might be asked if they can complete the project for less funding than they asked for, so that we may fund as many projects as possible.

-If anyone who is part of CATS applies for an art grant or is an immediate family or household member to (or even very good friends with) someone that applies, they are expected to recuse themselves from discussing and voting on that project.
-For more information on CATS and to get involved, please contact firstname.lastname@example.org.
+If anyone who is part of the art jury applies for an art grant or is an immediate family or household member to (or even very good friends with) someone that applies, they are expected to recuse themselves from discussing and voting on that project.
+For more information on Art Grants and to get involved, please contact firstname.lastname@example.org.

 How much of the projected cost of a project will generally be funded?
 Will I get all of the funding I asked for?